AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 - DCDrainPower       - The DC power delivered to the drain (W).
 - DCGatePower        - The DC power delivered to the gate (W).
 - TODO:
-- The calibration assumes a narrowband device where the losses of
+- The calibration for channel power measurements assumes a narrowband device where the losses of
 - the signal bandwidth can be approximated to the center frequency
 ```